Arthi-chaud/Meelo/docs/src/setting-up.md

 *Note*: To know more about the API routes, visit the `/api/swagger` route.

 Once your library is created, you should run a scan to collect the related files.
-To do so, send an `GET` request to `/api/tasks/scan`.
+To do so, send a `GET` request to `/api/tasks/scan`.
 You'll see the scan steps in the docker logs

 Your Meelo server is ready to be used!
-Visit the `/` route on your favorite browser to enjoy your favorite music :).
+Visit the `/` route on your favourite browser to enjoy your favourite music :).